Warning: this story has violence and sex..

 Travis knew that Trevor had not got in contact with the attorney general to clear Shirley's name and wondered why he had dared hope he would.
 He sat dejected on the side of the bed, and she knelt behind him, putting her arms around him and squeezing.
 "I needed a cuddle last night, and somebody else needs one tonight.

 She knew he needed more than a cuddle and began removing his clothes and, then, her own, and, for his part, he just did whatever she told him to do.
 It had probably been years since he had enjoyed intercourse with a woman, and she wanted to spare him the embarrassment of lasting only a few seconds once they began.
-After giving him some relief and making sure he was ready again, she noted that his facial features were coming to life again along with other parts of his body, which was good because she didn't classify having sex with a zombie as great fun.
+After giving him some relief and making sure he was ready again, she noted that his facial features were coming to life again along with other parts of his body, which was good because she didn't classify making love to a zombie as great fun.
 She kissed him and began making love to him slowly, and he was participating fully.
 Although she had started this without particular concern for her own well-being, she found that she was getting as excited as Travis, and, finally, they exploded at almost the same time.
 After a bit, she lay beside him, draped an arm over his chest, and traded kisses with him.

 "I didn't think I could ever do that again," he whispered to her.
 "I don't know exactly how to ask this.
 You may think of this only as job-related, but it meant more to me.
 May we see each other after this is over?
 Or do I dare bring you into this?
 Trevor has hurt every woman or girl I ever got close to."